quantumlib/Cirq/docs/dev/development.md

     (When you later open another terminal, you can activate the virtualenv with `workon cirq-py3`.)

+    **Note: Some highly managed or customized devices have configurations that interfere with `virtualenv`.
+In that case, [anaconda](https://www.anaconda.com/) environments may be a better choice.**

 3. Check that the tests pass.

     ```bash